 The Eddy Gulch LSR Project Assessment Area is east of the Klamath River and its junction with the Salmon River.
 The North and South Forks of the Salmon River pass through the Assessment Area.
 These two rivers are deeply incised, with elevations along the North Fork rising from 2,300 feet at Sawyers Bar to 5,950 feet along Blue Ridge to the south.
 At Cecilville, along the South Fork, the elevation is 2,400 feet and rises to over 6,400 feet near the Eddy Gulch Lookout to the north.
 The east-west orientation of the rivers and adjacent ridges results in dominant westerly winds in the Assessment Area.
 This alignment also tends to increase normal gradient winds, those associated with large-scale pressure differences, such as diurnal winds.
 Diurnal winds occur as the solar energy heats the earth's surface and air begins to rise, creating upslope winds.
-Conversely, when the surface air begins to cool in the evening, it results in downslope winds.
 This diurnal pattern is most noticeable on steep slopes.
 The continuous series of ridges and deep drainages have historically served as both barriers and conduits to fire spread.